Baby Jade™ Boxwood

 Baby Jade™ Boxwood will grow to be about 3 feet tall at maturity, with a spread of 3 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 30 years.

 This shrub does best in full sun to partial shade.
+You may want to keep it away from hot, dry locations that receive direct afternoon sun or which get reflected sunlight, such as against the south side of a white wall.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments, and will benefit from being planted in a relatively sheltered location.
 This is a selected variety of a species not originally from North America.

 Baby Jade™ Boxwood makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
 Because of its height, it is often used as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
 It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.